dedioficial/business-website-demo/README.md

 ## Technologies Used

-- **Next.js** - A React framework for server-side rendering and static site generation.
+- **Next.js** - A React framework for server-side rendering and static site generation, to improve SEO.
 - **TypeScript** - A strongly typed programming language that builds on JavaScript.
 - **Tailwind CSS** - A utility-first CSS framework for rapidly building custom designs.
+- **Framer-Motion** - A production-ready motion library for React to create animations.

+## Live Demo

+The live demo can be [checked here](https://business-website-demo.mathandrade.com/).

 ## Getting Started